Did you know, 1 in 5 Australians are affected by mental illness, yet many don’t seek help because of stigma?

 Reassure your friend that they have done the right thing by talking to you, that they are not alone in how they are feeling, that they can’t help feeling this way, but there is hope – they don’t have to feel this way forever.
 Then ask them if they’d like you to help and support them.
 If they say yes, be prepared to stay true to your word, be consistent and give that support and help.

-Perhaps your friend would like some practical help with tasks they are struggling with (just be careful not to ‘take over’ – make sure your friend still feels empowered to make changes to improve their own situation).
+Perhaps your friend would like some practical help with tasks they are struggling with, or even the logistics of seeking the help they need (just be careful not to ‘take over’ – make sure your friend still feels empowered to make changes to improve their own situation).